spring-media/themis-graphql/docs/remote-module.md

 ```

 ## Fetch Remote Schema
 In _development_ mode Themis will fetch remote schemas at startup.
-To allow the server to start in _production_, even though the remotes are not available yet, we can run a _build_, to store the remote schemas in a `dist` folder with the `module`.
+To allow the server to start in _production_, even though the remotes are not available yet, we can run a _build_ to store the remote schemas in a `dist` folder with the `module`.

 ```bash
 themis module.js --build